C++ String cend

 Return value

-This function returns the reference pointing to the last element of the string.
+This function provides the reference to the final element of the string.

 Example 1